chromice/programming-style-guides/CSS coding style guide.md

 .selector-3 { width: 30%; }
 ```

-Long, comma-separated property values — such as collections of gradients or shadows — can be arranged across multiple lines in an effort to improve readability and produce more useful diffs.
-There are various formats that could be used; one example is shown below.
+Long, comma-separated property values, e.g. composite gradients or shadows, SHOULD be arranged across multiple lines in order to improve readability and produce better diffs:

 ```css
 .selector {